 At announcements this morning, Julie Deden talked about Trevor’s willingness to work hard under sleepshades, as well as always being willing to help out.
-Last month he volunteered to clear a stretch of sidewalk of snow and ice along S.… Continue Reading February’s Students of the Month
+Last month he volunteered to clear a stretch of sidewalk of snow and ice along S. Prince St.

 Hindley was chosen by CCB staff to be recognized for her leadership and her personal drive to learn as much as she could while a student here.
-She was Student Association for one 3-month term and not only learned to cook, but… Continue Reading Announcing our first Students of the Month – January 2017!
+She was Student Association for one 3-month term and not only learned to cook, but became a fantastic cook!

 The day didn’t go uncelebrated.
 The Seniors had a Valentine’s party (there are rumors of romance there).
 Even ITP got into the act with Valentine’s cookies to mark “National Singles Day”?